Madonna ♪ Like It or Not

 Madonna is old, nearly 50, long past for a chick fitting for this kinda ditty.
 It's a bit awkward to see her squirm on stage trying to be hot, and the live singing also lacking vitality.
 Nevertheless, her singing and the song as recorded in her album is fantastic.

-Although this is a great song, but the lyrics is rather shallow from a literary perspective.
-It has a lot allusions, but rather unfocused and incoherent.
+Although this is a great song, but the lyrics is shallow from a literary perspective.
+It has a lot allusions, but unfocused and incoherent.
 Cleopatra and Mata Hari are selected for sensationalism.
-The “Life is a paradox” paragraph is rather idiotic.
+The “Life is a paradox” paragraph is pulp.

 Another song with spunk is Björk ♪ Unison